Home > Projects Details

 The PRQPD package is aimed to provide a PRQP server and a command line client.
 The package implements the PKI Resource Query Protocol (PRQP), a protocol that can be used by applications in order to discover PKI services and repositories.
 An Internet Draft (I-D) is available from IETF.
 The basic concept of the protocol is to provide a way to answer to the question "where is the URL for service X from this CA ?".
 The protocol envisages the presence of an Authority, called Resource Query Authority (RQA) which is entitled to provide such data from the CA itself.
 Read More...

 The OpenCA-ng project is the natural evolution of the OpenCA PKI one.
 Indeed OpenCA-ng stands for OpenCA Next Generation.
-The ng project is aimed to provide a next generation CA which can overcome the limitations of the former project by supporting new features (on-line enrollment, automatic certificate issuing, multiple Point of Access, etc..) and new management protocols (XKMS, etc...).
+The ng project is aimed to provide a next generation PKI to overcome the limitations of current trust infrastructures by supporting new features like on-line enrollment, multiple Point of Access, Peer-to-peer collaborative network, and federated identities.